ATB-UQ/amber_wiener_example/README.md

 The information is up to date as of 29/07/2018.

-To run the simulation, copy it to your scratch space directory, cd to that directory, and run `sbatch submit.sh`.
+To run a simulation, copy these files to your scratch space directory, cd to that directory, and run `sbatch submit.sh`.